ParthKhandelwal0077/hospital-backend-app/README.md

 - Doctors
 - Patient-Doctor Mappings

-## API Testing Results
+## Testing

-All API endpoints have been thoroughly tested and verified to be working correctly:

-### ✅ Authentication APIs - All Working
-- User registration with JWT tokens ✅
-- User login with JWT tokens ✅
-- User profile retrieval (protected) ✅
-- Token refresh functionality ✅
-- Proper authentication protection ✅

-### ✅ Patient Management APIs - All Working
-- List patients (authenticated users only) ✅
-- Create new patients ✅
-- Retrieve patient details ✅
-- Update patient information ✅
-- Delete patient records ✅

-### ✅ Doctor Management APIs - All Working
-- List all doctors ✅
-- Create new doctor profiles ✅
-- Retrieve doctor details ✅
-- Update doctor information (PATCH supported) ✅
-- Delete doctor profiles ✅

-### ✅ Patient-Doctor Mapping APIs - All Working
-- Create patient-doctor assignments ✅
-- List all mappings ✅
-- Get patient's assigned doctors ✅
-- Update mapping status and notes ✅
-- Delete mappings ✅

-### 🔒 Security Verification
-- All protected endpoints properly reject unauthenticated requests ✅
-- JWT authentication working across all endpoints ✅
-- User data isolation enforced ✅
-- Proper HTTP status codes returned ✅

 Test the API using tools like Postman, curl, or any HTTP client.
-Example curl commands are provided in the API documentation above.
+Example requests are provided in the API documentation above.

 ## Deployment Considerations